arkadijs/cf-docker-broker/README.md

 On Google Compute Engine, there is an option to use load-balancer cloud service instead of HAProxy for an enhanced stability, for an additional small price.

-Reserve static IP for protocol forwarding and make necessary changes in config.
+Reserve static IP for protocol forwarding and make necessary changes in Grails app config.

 Please note, that there is an outstanding issue with GCE API daily quotas.
 Because broker actively polls for forwarding rule status, given sufficient number of forwarding rules it is easy to lock-out yourself from any access to the project until quota usage is reset.
 That happens daily.